Knowledge and Human Development Authority: Dubai Saturday Clubs and Hatta Wellbeing Camp

 The initiation of Dubai Saturday Clubs is inspired by Sorrell's Foundation National Saturday Club.
 KHDA offered a programme along with social entrepreneurs especially to enhance students’ wellbeing by creating meaningful community projects.
 It has brought together students of different schools to work with one another and promoted meaningful skills.
 KHDA concentrates on students’ wellbeing as much as it does on their perseverance of the highest quality of education.
 The Hatta Wellbeing Camp is an overnight excursion for students’ of different schools.
-It offers an exceptional time for students to reconnect with nature through physical activities.

 Rahhal

 Rahhal is part of 10x – a Dubai Future Foundation initiative to take Dubai ten years into the future – in just two years.
 Meaning traveller in Arabic, the message of Rahhal is simple: the world is a classroom, and all learning counts.
 Rahhal is a fully customisable platform that will help turn anyone, and any organisation, into a learning provider, and turn all Dubai residents into lifelong learners.
 It will be a conduit that harnesses the community's knowledge and skills and channels it to each individual learner.
 All learning on the platform will be given the stamp of approval by Dubai government.
 Rahhal provides a creative and innovative alternative to mainstream education – an alternative that brings out the best from within the community and recognises learning wherever it occurs.
 It is a platform that helps to integrate learning with life, and life with learning.

 By providing a supportive regulatory environment, Rahhal will enhance learning opportunities for all members of the community, whether they're children or adults.
 It will support learners with special education needs as well as those with special gifts and talents; it will diversify the choices for parents who wish to supplement their children's education; and it will provide adults with a flexible, modular form of learning that can be used to further their careers or enrich their lives.
 KHDA is currently working with parents, schools, government bodies and private organisations to bring Rahhal to life, united by a grand vision and a common purpose.
 Rahhal is currently in pilot phase and will be made available to a greater number of learners in the months.